-75. The application for further medical assessment will be referred to the President to consider the application and decide whether the President is satisfied that the application meets the requirements for referral under section 62 of the 1999 Act, or section 7.24 of the 2017 Act and clause 13 of the 2017 Regulation.
+77. The application for further medical assessment will be referred to the President to consider the application and make a determination as to whether the President is satisfied that the application meets the requirements for referral under section 62 of the 1999 Act, or section 7.24 of the 2017 Act and clause 13 of the 2017 Regulation.

 (a) the application and reply and the supporting material;